commercetools/ui-kit/.changeset/stale-guests-rhyme.md

 '@commercetools-uikit/stamp': minor
 ---

-Add a new prop (isCondensed) for Stamp componet to allow for stamps with small paddings
+Add a new prop (isCondensed) for the Stamp component to allow for stamps with small paddings